4 Ways to Transfer Files from Google Drive To OneDrive in 2023

 • You’ll also need to have stable internet access and keep your computer turned on during the copying process.
 The process may slow down the work of your machine and increase power consumption.

-• It migrates both owned by you and shared with you documents and is fully automated.
-It can also create your personal copies of the files that are stored in shared drives.
+• It transfers both owned by you and shared with you documents from Google Drive to OneDrive and is fully automated.

 • It creates a precise copy of the Google Drive account within OneDrive and preserves the folder structure.
-All your Google files will stay organized in Microsoft 365.
+All your Google files will stay organized in Microsoft 365

-• It works online so you can close the browser and even turn off your computer while the migration is running.
+• It works online so you can close the browser and even turn off your computer while the migration is running

-• It is quick to set up and works fast.
+• It is quick to set up and works fast

 Features VaultMe Manual download and upload Direct Google Takeout export to OneDrive Drag & Drop method